rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->
 # List of things to do

-The ultimate goal is to leave no question unanswered.
+The ultimate goal is to leave no question unanswered - develop a design that can be used to explain all possible circumstances -

 A painfully slow and nerve wrecking process -
 It looks like, I'm just too darn stubborn to give up -